Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 - use the diary card to record your readings and symptoms and, if you are taking camostat, the times you take your tablets

 You may be asked to take small saliva (spit) samples during the first 14 days.
 Not everyone will be asked to do this.
 Your research team will discuss this with you when you are randomised.
-If we would like saliva samples to be taken, we will provide the tubes in your trial pack and you will be asked to keep these in your freezer at home until they are collected by a member of the research team.
+If you are to give saliva samples, we will provide the tubes in your trial pack and you will be asked to keep these at home until they are collected by a member of the research team.

 - Two small blood samples: (less than 2 tablespoons) will be taken from a vein in your arm, one for routine analysis and the other will be stored for future research analysis

-When we have reviewed your screening results, we will phone you to let you know if you can take part in the trial.
-If you are eligible to take part, you will be randomised and your trial pack will be delivered to your home.
+When we have reviewed your screening results, we will let you know if you can take part in the trial.
+If you are eligible to take part, you will be randomised and your trial pack will be delivered to you.

 After 7 days on the trial, and then again at 14 days, someone will visit your home to repeat the following tests: